 Today, the Nassau expedition is remembered and commemorated in the amphibious assault ship USS Nassau (LHA 4), and with the frigate Nicholas (FF 47).
 Even more vital to American interests today are the Navy/Marine Corps Expeditionary Strike Groups, which are composed of Amphibious Ready Groups carrying Marine Expeditionary Units (Special Operations Capable), able to carry out assaults, landings, raids, and special operations on just six hours’ notice.
 Much like Hopkins in 1776, these forces today stand ready to “Land the Landing Force” when America calls “911.”

-This article was first published in The Year in Special Operations: 2008 Edition.
+This article first appeared online on July 3, 2012.
+It was originally published in The Year in Special Operations: 2008 Edition.